yousefelassal/quote-cron/README.md

 > If you must tell me your opinions, tell me what you believe in.
 I have plenty of doubts of my own.

 > True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us.

+> Keep yourself to the sunshine and you cannot see the shadow.